msftsean/rms-demo-esri/SECURITY.md

    - Click "Report a vulnerability"
    - Fill out the advisory form

-2. **Email**
-   - Send details to: security@example.com
-   - Include "RMS Demo Security" in the subject line
-   - Encrypt sensitive information using our PGP key (available on request)
+2. **GitHub Issues** (For non-sensitive security questions)
+   - Create an issue with the "security" label
+   - For sensitive vulnerabilities, use GitHub Security Advisories instead

 ### 📋 What to Include